 Take a look at the quarter-filled bottle of water sitting on your desk or in your car or littered around your house (that might just be my house).
 What's in it?
 Not just water.
 When Ron asked me, I forgot air was something, too.
 The day before our outing, Ron had filled the bottle with snow, which had warmed and melted like it does becoming two separate elements - water and air.
 The air between crystals of water vapor, just like the air between goose down feathers or fiberglass insulation, is the main method of insulation used by animals who resist the cold.

 One of my favorite things about The Wild Center is that every day can be different.
 Although there is an abundant menu of programs on offer, nature provides a natural deterrent to what's now known as Groundhog Day Syndrome.
 Every day is different and in the winter, on a guided hike or snowshoe with a naturalist, this is especially true.
 One day you may come across the tell-tale imprints of white-tailed deer or red fox and the next they can be gone or replaced with the prints of another animal.
 Just as we donned our own cold-resistance wear to make our way through The Wild Center trails, the animals of the forest do as well.
 Some burrow into the ground to below the frost line, where the temperature is a cool 40°.
 Some make their winter homes in the layer of snow itself, the snow also being insulation (if you've ever built a snow fort, you might recall the relative warmth in comparison to the frigid temperature outside).
-Some grow furry winter coats - like the wolves at Adirondack Wildlife Refuge - increasing the amount of insulating air trapped between hairs.
+Some grow furry winter coats, increasing the amount of insulating air trapped between hairs.
 Some puff themselves up, allowing a chamber of air to form between their feathers and their body.

 With a pair of snowshoes and a naturalist to guide you, the potential for winter exploration is limitless!